lorensen/VTKExamples/src/VTKBook/07Chapter7.md

   <figcaption style="color:blue"><b>Figure 7-21</b>.
 A scene (left) and the corresponding depth image (right) used in 2D gradient estimation.</figcaption>
 </figure>

-continuous curvature regions
-Corresponding depth image

 The results are normalized to produce a unit normal vector.
-As with the 3D finite differences gradient estimator given in **Equation7-3** , care must be taken when selecting andD.xTypicallD**y**,

-these values are simply the pixel spacing in andx so thaty neighboring pixel values are used to estimate the gradient, although larger values can be used to smooth the image.
+As withthe 3D finite differences gradient estimator given in **Equation7-3** care must be taken when selecting $\delta x and $\delta y$ Typically, these values are simply the pixel spacing in $x$ and $y$ so that neighboring pixel values are used to estimate the gradient, although larger values can be used to smooth the image.

 One problem with the 2D gradient estimation technique described above is that normals are computed from depth values that may represent disjoint regions in the volume, as shown in **Figure 7-21**.
 This may lead to a blurring of sharp features on the edges of objects.
 To reduce this effect, we can locate regions of continuous curvature in the depth image, then estimate the normal for a pixel using only other pixel values that fall within the same curvature region [Yagel92a].
 This may require reducing our Δx and Δy values, or using an off-centered differences technique to estimate the components of the gradient.
 For example, the x component of the gradient could be computed with a forward difference:
 $$
 \begin{equation*}
 \frac{\partial Z}{\partial x} \simeq \frac{Z(x_p + \Delta x, y_p) - Z(x_p, y_p)}{\Delta x}